-Location: Southpoint Park, Roosevelt Island, NY
+Location: Southpoint Park, Roosevelt Island, New York, NY

 Landmark Status: NYC Individual Landmark; National Register of Historic Places

-Date(s) of Construction: 1854-1856, 1903-1905
+Dates of Construction: 1854-1856, 1903-1905

-Date of Restoration: 2011-2012
+Date of Restoration: N/A

 The Smallpox Hospital holds a special place in the architectural heritage of New York City and the history of urban medical treatment and training.
 Designed by renowned architect James Renwick, Jr. and constructed on the southern edge of Blackwell’s (now Roosevelt) Island in 1854-56, it was the first major hospital in the country dedicated to the treatment of smallpox.
 Far from being a utilitarian structure, it exemplified the Gothic Revival style for which Renwick became so well known, with gneiss (similar to granite) veneer quarried on the island, crenelated parapets, and pointed-arch window openings.